-To cross-register for studio courses at the Cleveland Institute of Art, a student must have permission from Case Western Reserve University's director of art studios, Mr. Timothy Shuckerow, 2215 Adelbert Road, 216.368.2714.
+To cross-register for studio courses at the Cleveland Institute of Art, a student must have permission from Case Western Reserve University's director of art studios, 2215 Adelbert Road, 216.368.2714.

 Air Force ROTC scholarships are available on a competitive basis.
 Information about courses, registration, and scholarships may be obtained from the Air Force ROTC DET 630, 125 Terrace Drive, Kent State University, Kent, Ohio 44242; telephone: 330-672-2182.
-Case Western Reserve students planning to register for AFROTC courses at Kent State University should consult with the Office of Undergraduate Studies for information regarding registration procedures.
+Case Western Reserve students planning to register for AFROTC courses at Kent State University should consult with the Office of Undergraduate Studies, 447 Sears Bldg., for information regarding registration procedures.

 The Army ROTC program is designed to prepare students for service as a commissioned Army officer in either the active duty U.S. Army or the reserve components of the Army Reserve or National Guard.
 Classes and practical training focus on military skills, officer professionalism, leadership training, and the development of military-related officer and management techniques and procedures.

-Army ROTC is offered as part of a collaboration with John Carroll University with some of the first- and second-year courses ROTC classes being offered on the Case Western Reserve University campus.
-For those courses offered at Case Western Reserve (MLSC 101, MLSC 102, MLSC 199, MLSC 201, MLSC 202, and MLSC 299), students register in the ordinary way.
-For other Army ROTC classes, students may enroll through cross-registration in the Department of Military Science at John Carroll University, which is approximately five miles from Case Western Reserve.
+The Army ROTC program is offered through a partnership agreement with the US Army and a cooperative arrangement with John Carroll University with some of the first- and second-year ROTC classes being offered on the Case Western Reserve University campus.
+For those courses offered at Case Western Reserve (MLSC 101, MLSC 102, MLSC 201, and MLSC 202), students register in the ordinary way.
+For other Army ROTC classes, students enroll through cross-registration in the Department of Military Science at John Carroll University, which is approximately five miles from Case Western Reserve.

 Army ROTC scholarships are available on a competitive basis.
-Information about courses, registration, and scholarships may be obtained from the Department of Military Science (ARMY-ROTC), John Carroll University, University Heights, OH 44118-4581; telephone: 216.397.4421.
-Case Western Reserve students planning to register for Army ROTC courses at John Carroll University should consult with the Office of Undergraduate Studies for information regarding registration procedures.
+Information about courses, registration, and scholarships may be obtained from the Department of Military Science (ARMY-ROTC), John Carroll University, University Heights, OH 44118-4581; telephone: 216.397.4286.
+Case Western Reserve students planning to register for Army ROTC courses at John Carroll University should consult with the Office of Undergraduate Studies, 447 Sears Bldg., for information regarding registration procedures.

-Case Western Reserve students who participate in the Case Western Reserve-Fisk Exchange pay tuition to Case Western Reserve University, pay the Fisk room and board fees, and maintain their student status during the period of the exchange.
-Information about the exchange program is available from the Fisk exchange advisor in the Office of Undergraduate Studies.
+Case Western Reserve students who participate in the Case Western Reserve-Fisk Exchange pay tuition to Case Western Reserve University, pay the Fisk room and board fees, and maintain their CWRU student status during the period of the exchange.
+Information about the exchange program is available in the Office of Undergraduate Studies, 447 Sears Bldg.